-CURB EXTENSIONS (PAINTED)
+CURB EXTENSIONS (PAINTED) Pavement painting can be used to create visible,

 Pavement painting can be used to create visible, non-structural curb extensions to direct traffic to narrowed lanes.
 These are useful to increase driver awareness and slow traffic on roads where curbs or physical barriers cannot be installed.
 These are proposed along Richmond Street and at the median at the intersection of College Drive and possibly Breckenbridge Street.